Spring 2022 Projects

-Promoting Pollinators Team.
+Promoting Pollinators 2022.
 With the overall goals of providing shade for Goose Creek and habitat for pollinators within the context of an organic farm (Whitewater Ranch), this team will continue maintaining and monitoring a riparian restoration project as well as monitor a new pollinator planting intended to help the farm’s pollinator populations recover from the September 2020 Holiday Farm Fire.
 This is a continuation of our long-term “Riparian Restoration” project with a greater emphasis on pollinators.
 This project will build upon the 2014-2021 teams’ work.
-You will learn about restoration techniques and challenges, pollinator conservation and a variety of monitoring methods.
-A background in botany, pollination biology, or ecological restoration is useful but not required.
+You will learn about riparian restoration techniques and challenges, pollinator conservation and a variety of monitoring methods.
+A background in botany, pollination biology, sustainable agriculture or ecological restoration is useful but not required.
 In winter, you will enroll in ENVS 427: Environmental and Ecological Monitoring (4 credits), and in Spring ENVS 429: ELP (4 credits).